-- align and interpret the City's metropolitan SDF at a local scale, i.e. more detail and responding to local challenges; - identify and depict important spatial elements, such as economic nodes, transport linkages, environmentally sensitive areas, etc.; - provide land use guidelines; - focus on economic development that caters for all spheres and to create jobs in local communities, considering all relevant economic sectors; - demonstrate restructuring and integration that is aligned with policies such as the National Development Plan, the Integrated Urban Development Framework, and the New Urban Agenda; - ensure sector integration to ensure efficient and sustainable development; - develop an implementation plan for each district; and - identify local areas that require further detailed planning (including District Six, Mamre and noting those already prioritised through the Catalytic Land Development Programme (CLDP), amongst others).
+- align and interpret the City's metropolitan SDF at a local scale, i.e. more detail and responding to local challenges; - identify and depict important spatial elements, such as economic nodes, transport linkages, environmentally sensitive areas, etc.; - provide land-use guidelines; - focus on economic development that caters for all spheres and to create jobs in local communities, considering all relevant economic sectors; - demonstrate restructuring and integration that is aligned with policies such as the National Development Plan, the Integrated Urban Development Framework, and the New Urban Agenda; - ensure sector integration to ensure efficient and sustainable development; - develop an implementation plan for each district; and - identify local areas that require further detailed planning (including District Six, Mamre and noting those already prioritised through the Catalytic Land Development Programme (CLDP), amongst others).

-The district SDFs provide policy direction for the nature and form of development in each district and guide land use and environmental decisions, and therefore will include the investigation of mechanisms to boost the right kind of implementation in the right areas.
-This could include Environmental Management Frameworks (EMFs), heritage exclusions, land use overlay zones and the identification of incentives to stimulate the right kind of development in the right location.
+The district SDF provides policy direction for the nature and form of development in each district and guide land-use and environmental decisions, and therefore will include the investigation of mechanisms to boost the right kind of implementation in the right areas.
+This could include Environmental Management Frameworks (EMFs), balance between heritage protection and exemptions, land-use overlay zones, and the identification of incentives to stimulate development where it is desirable and appropriate in terms of its impact on the receiving environment.
 The prioritisation and planning that has already been completed for priority and other targeted transit-oriented development (TOD) precincts under the CLDP will provide input into the district planning process and the further work required for the targeted local areas covered by them.